 - You may get better rewards on everyday spending with another type of credit card.

-Determining whether you should get a hotel credit card depends on how often you travel and whether you think you’ll actually benefit from it.
-While hotel points can be great to earn for frequent travelers, they can be quite restrictive for occasional vacationers.
+This depends on how often you travel and which you think you’ll benefit from.
+While hotel points can be great for frequent travelers, they can be quite restrictive for occasional vacationers.

 If your goal is to offset the costs of a big upcoming trip, you’re better off getting a general travel card.
 This will give you the option to earn points in a wide variety of categories.
 When it comes time to redeem your points, you'll have more options to choose from too.